frankrausch/Typographizer/README.md

 ## To Do

-- Add a demo app project for macOS
+- [ ] Add a demo app project for macOS
-- Build a Swift Framework project (or maybe this is overkill?)
+- [ ] Build a Swift Framework project (or maybe this is overkill?)
-- Add Carthage/CocoaPods support (or maybe this is overkill?)
+- [ ] Add Carthage/CocoaPods support (or maybe this is overkill?)
-- Analyze HTML tags to verify correct quotes (opening and closing `<p>` tags make a good indicator for opening and closing quotation marks)
+- [ ] Analyze HTML tags to verify correct quotes (opening and closing `<p>` tags make a good indicator for opening and closing quotation marks)
-- Add special cases like ’80s, ’Twas, Rock ’n’ Roll, etc.
+- [ ] Add special cases like ’80s, ’Twas, Rock ’n’ Roll, etc.
-- Add support for Hebrew and Swiss German
+- [ ] Add support for Hebrew and Swiss German
-- If there is only one dumb single quote in a string, it’s definitely an apostrophe
+- [ ] If there is only one dumb single quote in a string, it’s definitely an apostrophe
-- If the isHTML flag is not explicitly set, we could still check automatically whether the string contains any HTML tags
+- [ ] If the isHTML flag is not explicitly set, we could still check automatically whether the string contains any HTML tags
-- Add more typographic refinements
+- [ ] Add more typographic refinements (e.g. prime symbols, thin spaces)

----

 ## Credits

 Typographizer was created by [Frank Rausch](http://frankrausch.com) ([@frankrausch](https://twitter.com/frankrausch)).

 Thanks to Tony Allevato for the great article on [Strings, characters, and performance in Swift—a deep dive](https://medium.com/@tonyallevato/strings-characters-and-performance-in-swift-a-deep-dive-b7b5bde58d53).

----

 ## License
 Swift Typographizer is released under the MIT License.
 Please view the LICENSE file for details.